 Success in group communications gives students confidence in assuming responsibility for their actions, and when they’re given opportunities to understand their actions they can learn that their actions can bring negative as well as positive responses.
-These are avenues of learning in which student and mentor/teacher can explore many choices before a real problem develops.
+These are avenues of learning in which students and mentors/teachers can explore many choices before a real problem develops.

 When we help students understand how their actions (and inactions) affect others, we provide a pathway that leads them to become less prejudiced, and to the realization that we all have very similar feelings and that everyone wants their feelings respected, not hurt.

 Viewing divisive attitudes and behaviors as misunderstandings provides us with a positive way to address them.
 Misunderstandings and mistakes are part of the process of growing and learning.
 When we understand prejudice or aggression as a mistake stemming from ignorance, we can emphasize the ability to change.
 Students will learn through new perspectives and better choices.

 Having this kind of freedom draws people out and allows them to discover their own abilities, their own power.
 The key to so much of this growth is that students experience it within a well-guided group and obtain a deep understanding so these things become willingly internalized.

 Another area worth careful consideration is the misperceiving or misinterpreting of others’ words and actions.
-Students can be shown, for example, how we can often take others’ anxieties personally where that might not be appropriate.
+We can show students, for example, how we often take others’ anxieties personally where that might not be appropriate.